edbennett/lava-ros-lectures/decks/analysis/slides.md

 We discussed in the video on measurement code the desire to use standardised formats for structured data rather than log files.
-If all of the data we are analysing is using a standard format, then we should be able to load them into our analysis tool with a single function call to a common library.
+If all of the data we are analysing are using a standard format, then we should be able to load them into our analysis tool with a single function call to a common library.
 But since we can't always write the exact measurement code we want,